 Can the bracelet get wet?

-The mineral tolerates water without problems.
-The elastic cord can deteriorate with repeated immersion.
+The mineral itself handles water without issue.
+The elastic thread may deteriorate with repeated immersion.
 We recommend removing the bracelet when swimming or showering.

 Does black tourmaline have piezoelectricity?